December 6, 2016

 Kimberlina Kavern, Senior Director, Crime Victim Assistance Program

-“I have spent ten years at Safe Horizon working within the criminal justice system, both in precincts and in court settings.
+“I have spent over ten years at Safe Horizon working within the criminal justice system, both in precincts and in court settings.
 I am a firm believer that victims of crime are best served when the criminal justice response is partnered closely with victim services.
 Through CVAP, Safe Horizon will be able to reach more victims and provide individualized, client-centered services to enhance their safety.”

 Kimberlina Kavern has worked at Safe Horizon for ten years in increasingly responsible roles.
 She began her career as a case manager in the Domestic Violence Police Program (DVPP) 120th precinct; served as senior case manager in the Staten Island Integrated Domestic Violence Court; became the director of the Staten Island Court Programs; and has also worked as the Safe Horizon chief of staff.
 She most recently held the position of director for the Bronx Family Court Program, supervising a staff of seven and managing the Reception Center, Children’s Center and Supervised Visitation Program.

 Kim is a certified rape survivor advocate and a mediator and mentor with the New York Peace Institute.
 She has co-chaired several committees, including the Safe Horizon Vicarious Trauma work group.
 Kim speaks and provides trainings on topics including intimate partner violence, housing, the criminal justice system, sexual assault, and child abuse.
 She was the trainer for both court clerks and advocate groups statewide on the new Family Court Online Advocate Assisted Family Offense Petition Program, which piloted in Bronx Family Court in March 2013.
 Kim’s experience working directly with survivors of violence in a law enforcement setting enables her to provide significant leadership in expanding services to victims of violence.